tri-cods/html-css/sections/public.md

 ## FTP client

 An **FTP client** is software designed specifically for the purpose of sharing files between computers.
-There are widely-used, freely-available GUIs (i.e. graphic user interface, or the point-and-click, user-friendly software interfaces you are used to) that you can download for use, including [Filezilla](https://filezilla-project.org/) and [Cyberduck](https://cyberduck.io/?l=en).
+There are widely-used, freely-available GUI applications (i.e., applications that use a graphic user interface, or the point-and-click, user-friendly software interfaces you are used to) that you can download for use, including [Filezilla](https://filezilla-project.org/) and [Cyberduck](https://cyberduck.io/).
 You can also run an FTP client program through the command line on most computers, though the process varies by operating system.

 ### Other Resources about FTP: